MUD\WTR Review: Quitting Coffee for 30 Days to Test MUD\WTR

 MUD\WTR Review: Conclusion

 I feel much better on all fronts now and don’t plan on going back to coffee any time soon.
 At the end of the 30-day MUD\WTR test, I would honestly say that MUD\WTR is two things: an effective nootropic drink, and a great coffee alternative.
 Due to its similarities to coffee in that it’s a bold, hot drink taken in the morning, it makes it an excellent coffee replacement for people trying to quit.
 You end up getting a similar morning routine, a hot drink in a mug, and a nice mental boost, but this time it lasts all day.
 I would recommend MUD\WTR to anyone who is looking for a nootropic coffee alternative to help them quit their caffeine addiction.
 I would also recommend it to anyone who is looking for one of the best premium nootropic drinks available today.
 In fact, of all the nootropic drinks I have tested, it comes in at #3 overall, and in the category of “hot drinks” it comes in at #1.
 At the time of writing this review, MUD\WTR does not offer an affiliate program.
-I am offering my honest opinion on the product and do not get compensated if you decide to purchase MUD\WTR.
+I am offering my honest opinion on Mud Water as a coffee replacement product.